3 Main Fintech Challenges in 2020

-As digital becomes mainstream, there expected to be a collision of two worlds: finance and technology.
+As digital becomes mainstream, a collision of two worlds is unfolding: finance and technology.
 As the lines between them blur, fintech companies have to embrace digital transformations to stay competitive on the market and meet the challenges they are facing in 2020.

 Financial institutions can launch digital-only products and services and eliminate a number of costly branches and field agents to improve customer experience.
 However, they still need to update their strategies, combining new data processing methods with advanced analytics and cybersecurity tools.